openvinotoolkit/model_server/docs/mediapipe_conversion.md

 *Note*: base paths in config.json are relative to the file path of config.json.

+Now we have configuration for OpenVINO Model Server.

 ## How to adjust existing graphs to perform inference with OpenVINO Model Server

 Below are presented steps to adjust existing graph using TensorFlow or TensorFlowLite calculators to use OpenVINO as the inference engine.
 That way the inference execution can be optimized while preserving the overall graph structure.

 ### 1. Identify all used subgraphs with inference calculators.

 This steps is not needed if there are no subgraphs.
 Let's assume we start with graph like [this](https://github.com/google/mediapipe/blob/v0.10.3/mediapipe/graphs/holistic_tracking/holistic_tracking_cpu.pbtxt).
-We can't find direct usage of inference calculators in this graph and that is because it is using `subgraph` concept from MediaPipe framework.
+We cannot find direct usage of inference calculators in this graph and that is because it is using `subgraph` concept from MediaPipe framework.
 It allows you to register existing graph as a single calculator.
 We must search for such nodes in graph and find out each subgraph that is directly using inference calculators.
 We can grep the MediaPipe code for:
 ```
 grep -R -n "register_as = \"HolisticLandmarkCpu"
 ```
 We will find that in using bazel `mediapipe_simple_subgraph` function another `pbtxt` file was registered as a graph.
 Since in that file there is no inference calculator we need to repeat the procedure until we find all inference calculators used directly or indirectly using subgraphs.

+After performing those steps we have a list of pbtxt files with inference nodes that need adjustements.

+### 2. Replacement of inference calculators in graph and subgraphs

-### 2. We need to start with basic replacement of inference calculator in graph and subraphs if needed.
+We start with basic replacement of inference calculator in graph and subraphs if needed.
 Existing configuration could look like:
 ```
 node {
   calculator: "HandLandmarkModelLoader"